-Students taking online classes at Lehigh Carbon Community College who are from out-of-state should attempt to resolve any academic issues or complaints with the College first.
+Students taking online classes at LCCC who are from out of state should attempt to resolve any academic issues or complaints with the College first.

 In the unlikely event LCCC is unable to resolve your complaint, students in SARA member states may lodge an appeal with the Pennsylvania Department of Education.
-The SARA consumer protection provisions require the Pennsylvania Department of Education, the Pennsylvania designated "Portal" entity, to investigate and resolve allegations of dishonest or fraudulent activity by LCCC, including the provision of false or misleading information.
+The SARA consumer protection provisions require the Pennsylvania Department of Education to investigate and resolve allegations of dishonest or fraudulent activity by LCCC, including the provision of false or misleading information.

 Bureau of Postsecondary and Adult Education